Skip to main content

 The Likud Central Committee, the party’s top decision-making body, unanimously passed a resolution Sunday urging the faction’s leaders to formally annex parts of the West Bank and allow unlimited construction in the settlements.

-Additionally, Netanyahu also wanted to annex the Jordan Valley as recently as 2019.
+Additionally, Prime Minister Benjamin Netanyahu (chairman of the Likud party) also wanted to annex the Jordan Valley as recently as 2019.

 National Unity (12/120)

-This alliance switched sides to the current government after the events of October 7th 2023.
+This is an alliance that switched sides to the current government after the events of October 7th 2023.
+The alliance is of the Resilience party and the New Hope party.

 Resilience (6)